mitchac/procedures/cromwell_aws_batch.md

 ### Goal
-The goal of this procedure is to set up an AWS batch environment into which wdl workflows can be launched with Cromwell.
+The goal of this procedure is to set up an AWS batch environment in which wdl workflows can be launched with Cromwell.

 ### Steps